m-jahani/repeated_association/README.md

 ### NULLW.R
-Identifies windows of Repeated Association (WRAs) between pairs of species
+Detects windows of Repeated Association (WRAs) between pairs of species.

 #### Runs as:
 ```